-PHYS 2320 - Physics IV: Modern Physics (4CR) (4L, 2LB) Fourth semester course primarily for majors in physics, astronomy, engineering, mathematics, and other physical sciences.
+PHYS 2320 - Physics IV: Modern Physics (4CR)

+(4L, 2LB) Fourth semester course primarily for majors in physics, astronomy, engineering, mathematics, and other physical sciences.
 Topics include introductory quantum mechanics, nuclear and particle physics, lasers, Planck's Blackbody Radiation, photoelectric effect, electron diffraction, wave-particle duality, deBroglie Wavelength, Bohr Atom, Heisenberg Uncertainty Principle, Schrodinger Equation, and Einstein's Special Theory of Relativity.
-Prerequisites: PHYS 1320 concurrently and MATH 2205.
+Prerequisites: PHYS 1320concurrently and MATH 2205.

-POLS 1000 - American and Wyoming Government (3CR) (3L) [E] The organization and nature of the American national government and Wyoming state government and their constitutional development.
+(3L) [E] The organization and nature of the American national government and Wyoming state government and their constitutional development.
 This course meets the statutory requirement for instruction in the constitutions of the United States and Wyoming.

-POLS 1020 - Issues in Foreign Relations I (3CR) (3L) (BOCES class.)
+POLS 1020 - Issues in Foreign Relations I (3CR)

+(3L) (BOCES class.)
 This year-long course entails an introduction to the concepts, institutions, and issues of contemporary foreign relations from the perspective of the United States.
 The focal point of the course are group analyses of selected prominent issues in the post-Cold War world, which will include extensive research, writing, discussions, and oral presentations of the groups' findings.
 Prerequisites: Application and permission of the instructor.

-POLS 1030 - Issues in Foreign Relations II (3CR) (3L) (BOCES class.)
+POLS 1030 - Issues in Foreign Relations II (3CR)

+(3L) (BOCES class.)
 This course is the second semester of the year-long seminar which entails an introduction to the concepts, institutions and issues of contemporary foreign relations from the perspective of the United States.
 The focal point of this course is the group research assignment.

-Prerequisites: Application, POLS 1020,

-and permission of the instructor.
+Prerequisites: Application, POLS 1020, and permission of the instructor.

-POLS 1100 - Survey of the U. S. and Wyoming Constitutions (1CR) (3L, ) [E] A five-week module of lecture.
-A study of the Constitutions of the United States and Wyoming, and principles and ideals of American political institutions.
-This course satisfies the statutory requirement of instruction in the constitutions of the United States and Wyoming for Casper College, but does not meet requirements for the University of Wyoming.
+POLS 1100 - Wyoming Government (1CR)

+(3L, ) [E] If a student successfully completes a U.S. Government or U.S. History course with a grade of C or better at another institution, this course satisfies the statutory requirement of instruction in the constitutions of the United States and Wyoming for Casper College, but does not meet requirements for the University of Wyoming.